GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 The `check_term` command checks that the internal structure of a `Term`
-is well-formed, and that it passes all of the rules of the SAWCore type
+is well-formed and that it passes all of the rules of the SAWCore type
 checker.
 The `type` function returns the type of a particular `Term`,
 which can then be used to, for example, construct a new fresh variable
 with `fresh_symbolic`.